Scutellaria ovata (Heart-leaved Skullcap)

 Please visit our sponsors

-Photos courtesy Christopher David Benda taken in Illinois.
+Photos by K. Chayka taken at the Cowling Arboretum, Carlton College.
+Photos by Christopher David Benda taken in Illinois.

 Have you seen this plant in Minnesota, or have any other comments about it?